csc335-UA-master/csc335-madlibs/README.md

 You are required to create the game portion of the project using the MVC architectural pattern.
 You must have the following 3 classes:

->   1. Madlibs – This is the main class.
-When run, the game will begin,
->   similarly to how a new game of Mastermind was played in the previous
+   1.Â Â Â Â Â Â Â MadlibsÂ â€“ This is the main class.
+When run, the game will begin, similarly to how a new game of Mastermind was played in the previous project.
->   project.

->   2. MadlibsController – This class contains all of the string
->   replacement logic, all methods **must** be useful to the view, but not
->   actually contain any code that prints to the console.
+   2.Â Â Â Â Â Â Â MadlibsControllerÂ â€“ This class contains all of the string replacement logic, all methods **must** be useful to the view, but not actually contain any code that prints to the console.

->   3. MadlibsModel – This class contains all of the data used to
->   represent the Madlibs game.
-In specific, you will need to store the Map of
->   empty spaces (and their according part of speech) to words.
+   3.Â Â Â Â Â Â Â MadlibsModelÂ â€“ This class contains all of the data used to represent the Madlibs game.
+In specific, you will need to store the Map of empty spaces (and their according part of speech) to words.

->
+ Â

 ArrayMap
 --------